Skip to content

 When you use any form of secondary data in your assignment, you need to reference the data source.
 In your reference list, give as much of the following information as is relevant (you can find a lot of the information when you view your basket):

-Creator/Producer (Year) Data or dataset title, Product or database or repository or website, version/identifier: version or date or identifier, [data format].
-Location: Publisher.
+Creator/Producer (Year) Data or dataset title [data format], Product or database or repository or website name, version or date or identifier.
+Publisher.
+DOI if present.

 Citing data as part of a self-made graph, chart or other visual